One Transformer Can Understand Both 2D & 3D Molecular Data: Transformer-M

-Besides the general adaptability, we would like to highlight that Transformer-M has several additional advantages compared to previous works.
-First, different from the multi-view learning approaches, Transformer-M can be trained using unpaired 2D and 3D data.
-For example, one can collect 2D and 3D data from separated databases and train Transformer-M with separated supervised signals, making the training process more flexible.
-Second, the Transformer-M may generalize better due to the joint training.
+The Transformer-M may generalize better due to the joint training.
 Several previous works~\citep{liu2021pre} observed that 2D graph structure and 3D geometric structure contain complementary chemical knowledge.
 For example, the 2D graph structure only contains bonds with bond type, while the 3D geometric structure contains fine-grained information such as lengths and angles.
 As another example, the 3D geometric structures are usually obtained from computational simulations like Density Functional Theory (DFT)~\citep{burke2012perspective}, which could have approximation errors.
 The 2D graphs are constructed by domain experts, which to some extent, provide references to the 3D structure.
 By jointly training using 2D and 3D data with parameter sharing, our model can learn more chemical knowledge instead of overfitting to data noise and perform better on both 2D and 3D tasks.

-\textbf{Future Directions.} As an initial attempt, our Transformer-M opens up a way to develop general-purpose molecular models to handle diverse chemical tasks in different data formats.
+\textbf{Future Directions.}$\enspace$ As an initial attempt, our Transformer-M opens up a way to develop general-purpose molecular models to handle diverse chemical tasks in different data formats.
 We believe it is a starting point with more possibilities to explore in the future.
 For example, in this work, we use a simple way and linearly combine the structural information of 2D and 3D structures, and we believe there should be other efficient ways to fuse such encodings.
 Our model can also be combined with previous multi-view contrastive learning approaches.
 It is worth investigating how to pre-train our model using those methods.